7. Provisions and Contingent Liabilities and Contingent Assets

 Retained earnings represent surplus/accumulated earnings of the Company and are available for distribution to shareholders.
 The amount that can be distributed by the Company as dividends to its equity shareholders is determined based on the standalone financial statements of the Company and considering the requirements of the Companies Act, 2013.

 c.
-During the current year, the Company utilized short-term working capital facilities provided by HDFC Bank, which were fully repaid before the fiscal year-end.
+During the previous year, the Company utilized short-term working capital facilities provided by HDFC Bank, which were fully repaid before the previous year-end.
 As of 31 March, 2024, the Company maintained a positive balance in its Cash Credit (CC) account.

-Loans taken from related parties during the year are unsecured and carries interest rate of 10% (31 March 2023: 9%) per annum.
+Loans taken from related parties during the year are unsecured and carries interest rate of 10.00% and 10.25% (31 March 2024: 10%) per annum.
 All the loans are repayable within one year from the reporting date.

 (i) the paid-up share capital of the Company has been sub-divided from face value of Rs 10 per equity share to Rs 5 per equity share;